ttron1691/coderef-pandas/README.md

 	            copy=None,		# bool, default False
 		    fastpath=False)
 ```
+Basically, a series is created via the constructor as follows

 A few examples for pandas series
 ```Python
 s1 = pd.Series([1, 3, 5, np.nan, 6, 8])